linh-kl-trinh/movie-collection-app/README.md

 # Movie Collection Application

-A simple application with graphic user interface that allows you to keep track of all the movies you plan to watch, are watching, have watched or already dropped.
+A simple Java application with Swing graphic user interface that allows you to keep track of all the movies you plan to watch, are watching, have watched or already dropped.

 ## Features